 Hey there, I’m Val.

-I’m a San Diego based yoga instructor specializing in building strength and flexibility through yoga to build an empowered body and mine.
-My specialties are in Vinyasa Yoga, which is a flow based practice linking breath to movement and Yin Yoga that challenges the mind and refreshes the meridians (energy systems) in the body.
+I’m a San Diego based yoga instructor specializing in building strength and flexibility through yoga to build an empowered body and mind.
+My specialties are in core and whole body strengthening Vinyasa Yoga, which is a flow based practice linking breath to movement and Yin Yoga that challenges the mind and refreshes the meridians (energy systems) in the body.

 Who are you and where are you from?

-I am a mom to both a human and dog, runner, yogini, writer and grain free recipe maker and stand up paddle board (SUP) enthusiast.
+I am a mom to both a human and dog, runner, yogini, writer, grain free recipe maker and stand up paddle board (SUP) enthusiast.

 I was born and raised in Colorado (the Denver area) and also spent every summer in Minnesota on a lake.
 Being near that water has always made me feel more calm and at peace.
 After a few years in Arizona (the opposite of being near water, even in the northern Arizona mountains), I live in San Diego only a few miles from the ocean.

 How long have you been practicing and teaching yoga?

 Over 17 years ago I started practicing yoga as a way to stretch and supplement my daily running activities.
 During my graduate education and for the first 8 years of my school teaching career, yoga and running were the only things that made me content.
 After considering yoga teacher training for a few years, I realized I loved teaching but wanted to help others through yoga.
 I completed a 200 hour yoga teacher training (RYT) and have started to work toward completing my 300 hour teacher training.

 The training I received was primarily in Hatha and Vinyasa yoga, therefore I primarily teach Vinyasa and Yin yoga.
 In the last couple years I have combined my love of both and teach a Flow to Yin class twice a week.